Light Sensitivity

 Build tolerance gradually

-It takes time to build tolerance to light, so start activities at a level that doesn’t make symptoms worse or bring on a new symptom.
+It takes time to build tolerance to light, so start activities at a level that only makes your symptoms a little bit worse and that you can tolerate.

 It’s common to experience increases in symptoms as you are figuring out what your tolerance is, but over time, your sensitivity to light is expected to get better gradually.